Entrepreneurs serving Afghan expats see good times ending

 “Homes that used to up for rent for $10,000 a month are down to $4,000.
 It’s 90 percent due to the decrease of foreign customers,” said Shafikullah Mohammedi, a 35-year-old real estate agent who has just moved to a smaller office to save money.

-Mohammedi, who lived for a time as a refugee in neighbouring Iran, returned to Afghanistan in 2005 with his family to work in what was then a booming property market.
+Mohammedi, who lived for a time as a refugee in neighboring Iran, returned to Afghanistan in 2005 with his family to work in what was then a booming property market.

 Working mostly with foreigners, he used to rent out between two and three homes a month.
 Now he struggles to let that many in a year.